Naman3358/ETHIntermediateAssessmentModule1/README.md

-# Value Manager
+# ETH AVAX

 ## DESCRIPTION

-Value Manager is a simple Solidity smart contract for managing a single integer value with specific constraints.
+It is a simple Solidity smart contract for managing a single integer value with specific constraints.
 It includes basic functions for setting, retrieving, and validating the value, ensuring only the contract owner can modify it.

 ## ## Getting Started